 About the size of a small dog, the Tasmanian devil is known by this unflattering name because of its unearthly screams, eerie growls, dark black colour, foul odour, bad temper and aggressive behaviour.

-The Tasmanian devil is about the size of a small dog.
-It is a stocky muscular little animal about 60cm from head to tail and 30cm tall at its shoulders.
+The Tasmanian devil is a stocky muscular little animal about 60cm from head to tail and 30cm tall at its shoulders.
 It weigh up to 12 kilograms.
 The Tasmanian Devil's body is covered with black fur, except for a prominent white streak of fur on its chest and sometimes some white markings on its rump.
 It has a large head with a short muzzle with long whiskers and extremely powerful jaws for an animal of its size.
 Its front legs are longer than its rear legs.
 It has a short thick tail in which its stores its body fat for use as a reserve during hard times. the adult male is usually larger than the adult female.
 They live to about six years of age.

-The Tasmanian devil is closely related to the Quoll, the only other carnivorous marsupial alive in Australia today.
+The Tasmanian devil is closely related to the Quoll, the only other carnivorous marsupial.